StarsoftAnalysis/ESP8266AlarmClock/README.md

 This is StarSoftAnalysis's version of the software, based on [Brian](https://github.com/witnessmenow/arduino-alarm-clock)'s, and incorporating features from [James Brown's fork](https://github.com/jbrown123/arduino-alarm-clock).

+    Copyright 2021 Chris Dennis

+    This file is part of AlarmClock.

+    AlarmClock is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    AlarmClock is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with AlarmClock.
+If not, see <https://www.gnu.org/licenses/>.

 ## Features

 * Gets the current time from the internet using the network time protocol, automatically adjusting for daylight savings in the local timezone.